JeffersonLab/SRO-RTDP/rtdp/cpp/cpu_emu_docker/apptainer/example/README.md

 - Apptainer automatically handles network and filesystem access
 - No special privileges are required to run these scripts
 - The same container is used for both CPU emulator and receiver functionality
+- The container's `/output` directory is bound to `./output` in your current working directory
+- All output files will be created with your user permissions in the output directory